gelatodigital/gelato-automate-foundry-template/README.md

 The command we will use to fork mainnet will be:
 `anvil --fork-url=RPC --fork-block-number=BLOCK_NUMBER`

-We hace created a helper script to ne able to run
+We hace created a helper script [here](https://github.com/gelatodigital/gelato-automate-foundry-template/blob/main/helpers/fork.ts) to be able to run
 `npm run fork`

 Specific avil params can fe found [here](https://book.getfoundry.sh/anvil/)